 Free up storage

 Start by spring cleaning your tablet and removing the apps and files you don’t use.
-You’ll be surprised how much storage space is taken up with things you don’t even use.
+You’ll be surprised how much space they take up.

-If you own an Android tablet such as the Google Nexus 9 or the Tesco Hudl 2 then it may have a slot for a memory card.
+Your Android tablet may have a slot for a memory card.
 The advantage of using a card is that you can keep it in your tablet and use to store content and apps.

-Memory cards are incredibly cheap nowadays, a 16GB card costs around £6 and a 32GB card can cost as little as £6.
+Memory cards are incredibly cheap nowadays - a 16GB card is around £6 and a 32GB card can cost as little as £10.
 Different tablets support different sizes of memory card, so check out the manufacturer’s website before you buy.

 A wireless portable card reader is a good solution if you don’t have a card slot on your device, but want to access extra content such as movies, photos and videos.